nathaliagg/fusarium_wilt_lettuce_di/README.md

 3. For future experiments, we have to adapt the current root inoculation protocol to not chop half of the root system.
 In the susceptible cultivar, the root system collapse was very severe at 14 dpi, and yielded less than 0.5 g of root system for plant extraction, which is a problem.

-4. Assumptions about metabolite pathways are limited in DI experiments.
+4. Assumptions about metabolite pathways are very limited in DI experiments.
 We did a preliminary LC-MS/MS run, and it looks more promising than DI in determining differences amongst cultivars.